 There is a possibility we may be entering a flu season with a higher level of susceptibility than usual, according to Matt Browning, MD, Chief Medical Officer for Urgent Team Family of Urgent Care & Walk-in Centers.
 “With mask mandates and social distancing now less prevalent, there still is the possibility of contracting both flu and COVID-19,” Browning explained.

 “Also, in a normal season when a person recovers from a seasonal influenza infection, they retain some level of immunity that protects them in the future for a period of time,” Browning explained.
-“Because there was little flu virus activity last season, adult immunity (especially among those who were not vaccinated last season), will now depend on exposure to viruses two or more seasons earlier.”
+“Because of the low flu virus activity during the past few years, adult immunity (especially among those who were not vaccinated last season), will now depend on exposure to viruses two or more seasons earlier.”

-All seven brands under the Urgent Team Family of Urgent Care & Walk-in Centers now offer the 2021-2022 flu vaccination for the influenza A strains (H3N2 and H1N1), and influenza B strains (Victoria and Yamagata).
+As healthcare providers prepare to see more flu cases this season, the Urgent Team Family of Urgent Care & Walk-in Centers are ready with the 2022-2023 flu vaccine for the influenza A strains (H3N2 and H1N1), and influenza B strains (Victoria and Yamagata).

 - Fluzone Standard Dose Quadrivalent: For ages 6 months and older.
 (First-time flu shot patients up to age 9 may require two separate doses one month apart.)